 Allow your child to voice their concerns and listen to what they have to say.

-Discuss how people react to traumatic experiences and remind them that how they are feeling is normal.
+Discuss how people react to traumatic experiences and remind them that how they are feeling is normal. - Your Response to the Event is Important

 Be understanding and recognise that behavioural changes may be your child’s way of dealing with the stress of the event.

-Talk about your feeling’s in an age appropriate way with your child and allow them to share their feelings too.
+Talk about your feeling’s in an age appropriate way with your child and allow them to share their feelings too. - Increase your Child’s Sense of Control

 Increasing your child’s sense of control may help them to recover and gain greater confidence after a traumatic event.
 Even

-simple choices such as what shoes to wear out, or what filling they want on their sandwich make children feel more in control.
+simple choices such as what shoes to wear out, or what filling they want on their sandwich make children feel more in control. - Remember that Everyone Reacts Differently to Events

-Don’t expect your child to react the same way you do, or even the same way as a sibling.
+Don’t expect your child to react the same way you do, or even the same way as a sibling. - Maintain a Family Routine

-Keep your regular routine as much as possible, the predictability of a routine can be reassuring for children.
+Keep your regular routine as much as possible, the predictability of a routine can be reassuring for children. - Allow Time for Fun

 Allow your child plenty of time for fun and enjoying recreational activities.

-Involve your child in physical activity to help burn off stress chemicals and improve sleep.
+Involve your child in physical activity to help burn off stress chemicals and improve sleep. - Help your Child Physically Relax

 Warm baths, massage, story time and cuddles may help to promote relaxation.